s14dec/s14dec/README.md

 ### Hi there 👋

-I'm currently a GA Student Immersive, where I'm learning the ins and outs of become a Software Engineer!
+I'm currently in GA Student Immersive, where I'm learning the ins and outs of become a Software Engineer!
 You can find my projects and more below!

 📫 How to reach me: shiv14dec@gmail.com